JOIN US FOR AN UPCOMING VIRTUAL OPEN HOUSE TO LEARN MORE ABOUT OUR CLINICAL MENTAL HEALTH COUNSELING PROGRAMS! AUGUST 19, 2021 – RSVP HERE.

 Standardized Patient Program

-One of the unique features of this program is the standardized patient component, which provides unique and personalized learning for clinical mental health counseling students.
+A feature of this program is the standardized patient component, which provides unique and personalized learning for clinical mental health counseling students.
 Faculty design specific case studies, which create opportunities for students to apply their knowledge in simulated “real-world” scenarios with specially-trained actors.
 Students also have the opportunity to design their own case studies to demonstrate conceptualization skills and process understanding.

 Watch the video segment to see Dr. Michelle Cox, CMHC director, working with an actor from the standardized patient program.